test-acc-vaccym/genpwd/README.md

 # genpwd
-Password manager which does not store passwords.
+A password manager (?) which does not store your passwords on disk and provides plausible deniability.

 ## Dependencies
 * Python 3.x